IBM/smart-email-support/README.md

 ## 8. Run the application
 - Login to IBM Cloud and go to dashboard.
 There you will see that the application is deployed and running.
 - Click on the application and click on `Visit App URL`.
-- The application home page opens
+- The application home page opens.

 ![AppHomePage](images/AppHomePage.png)